Aarondio/laravel-git-sync/README.md

 ## Usage

-The package provides three ways to sync your changes:
+The package provides different commands based on installation type:

 ### 1. Global Command (If Installed Globally)